cashier-go/cashier/README.md

 Note that dbinit has no support for replica sets.

 ## auth
 - `provider` : string.
 Name of the oauth provider.
-At present the only valid value is "google".
+Valid providers are "google" and "github".
 - `oauth_client_id` : string.
 Oauth Client ID.
 - `oauth_client_secret` : string.
 Oauth secret.
 - `oauth_callback_url` : string.
 URL that the Oauth provider will redirect to after user authorisation.
 The path is hardcoded to `"/auth/callback"` in the source.